carlosrberto/jquery-fadeslide/README.md

 </div>
 ```

-For preload images use a `data-src' attribute on images.
+For preload images use a `data-src` attribute on images.

 ```html
 <div class="fade-slide">